exakat/php-dictionary/dictionary/traversal.ini.rst

 foreach() is a command to do a traversal on an array, an object or an iterable object.
 It is also possible to use an iterator.

-Traversal may be recursive : for example, the recursive iterators in the SPL library features the ``RecursiveArrayIterator`` class, which traverses multi-dimensional arrays.
+Traversal may be recursive: for example, the recursive iterators in the SPL library features the ``RecursiveArrayIterator`` class, which traverses multi-dimensional arrays.

 Traversal of a tree or graph datastructure turns the graph into a array-like list.